stormmind-ch/report/chapters/ch2theoretical_background/sub2_machine_learning.typ

 *Computation of the Output*

-The calculation of the output of the #abbr.a[FNN] is also called a forward pass.
-To do so, the value of each neuron needs to be calculated.
-This is done by summing all the inputs and then put this value into a given activation function.
-Mathematically, this process can be represented as: $y = f(sum_i^n xi_i)$ wher $f$ represents the activation function of the neuron and $xi_i$ the input or also called the potential of a neuron.
-To compute a full forward pass, this is done for each neuron from the input layer towards the output layer.
-When a value is passed throughtouh a weight to a successor neuron, the value is multiplied by the value of the weight.
-This process can then be summarized to:
+The computation of the output in a #abbr.a[FNN] is referred to as a forward pass.
+Each neuron calculates its output by applying an activation function $f$ to sum of its inputs.
+For input neuron $i$, the aggregated input (also called the potential) is denoted as $xi_i$, yielding the expression $y = f(sum_i^n xi_i)$.

+To complete a forward pass, this procedure is applied sequentially from the input layer through the hidden layers to the output layer.
+At each step, inputs are scaled by weight $w_(i j)$ before being summed and passed through the activation function.
+This process is captured by the following equations:

 #math.equation(block: true, supplement: auto,
 $